-The nominating committee for District 6820 shall consist of six (6) elected Rotarians and the immediate past district governor who shall serve as the Chairman of the committee for his/ her one year of service on the committee.
-The (6) six elected members shall serve a term of 3 years, staggered, and shall possess the following qualifications:
+The nominating Committee for District 6820 shall consist of six (6) elected Rotarians and the Immediate Past District Governor who shall serve as the Chairman of the Committee for his or her one year of service on the Committee.
+The six elected members shall serve a term of three years, staggered, and shall possess the following qualifications:

-Each committee member shall have completed a term as District Governor or Club President by the time he or she is to serve on the Nominating Committee if elected as a member.
+Each Committee Member shall have completed a term as District Governor or Club President by the time he or she is to serve on the Nominating Committee if elected as a member.
 The current District Governor shall serve as an ex-officio member of the committee.

-Each committee member shall be a member (not Honorary) of a Rotary Club of District 6820.
-If any committee member ceases to a Rotarian, in good standing, his or her term on the nominating committee shall cease immediately.
+Each Committee Member shall be a member (not Honorary) of a Rotary Club of District 6820.
+If any Committee member ceases to be a Rotarian, in good standing, his or her term on the Nominating Committee shall cease immediately.
 The District Governor may, in his or her discretion, appoint another Rotarian to fill the vacancy created by any such resignation or termination of membership and the Rotarian so appointed shall serve only until the next District Conference at which time the vacancy on the Nominating Committee must be filled by election.

-No Rotarian may serve on the Nominating committee for more than three consecutive terms.
-After lapse of one year, a Rotarian shall be again eligible for membership on the nominating Committee.
+No Rotarian may serve on the Nominating Committee for more than three consecutive terms.
+After a lapse of one year, a Rotarian shall be again eligible for membership on the Nominating Committee.
 Any Rotarian serving on the Nominating Committee for any part of the calendar year shall be considered to "have served" for that calendar year and said time shall count as one of the three years of eligibility for service on the Nominating Committee.

-Two Members of the Nominating Committee shall be proposed by the current District Governor and elected at the annual business meeting.
+Two members of the Nominating Committee shall be elected at the District Conference, which occurs immediately prior to the Rotary year in which the committee is to serve.
 Voting shall be by the Rotarian electors present and voting.
 Each elector shall be allowed to vote for any two candidates meeting the qualifications for service on the Nominating Committee.
-The Two (2) candidates receiving the highest number of votes shall be elected to the Committee.
+The two (2) candidates receiving the highest number of votes shall be elected to the Committee.

-5.04.11 District Youth Activates Committee (RCP 17.030.2 (D)) Provision shall be made for a youth activities chair at the district level.
+5.04.11 District Youth Activities Committee

+Provision shall be made for a youth activities chair at the district level.
 Governors are encouraged to observe a three-year limitation on the consecutive length of service of the district Youth Exchange chair, while recognizing that the special technical knowledge and experience required by the Youth Exchange program may sometimes necessitate the continuation of the chair's length of service for a longer period in order to provide for an adequately trained successor.
 Governors are encouraged not to change more than 50 percent of the Youth Exchange committee at any time in order to ensure the continuity of the program.

-6. DUTIES AND RESPONSIBILITES
+6. DUTIES AND RESPONSIBILITIES

-6.01 District Governor: (RMP 16.090 and RCP 19.010)
+6.01 DISTRICT GOVERNOR (RCP 19.010)